 Advances in robotic surgery through the COVID crisis: remote telementoring

-A/Prof Daniel Moon joins Prof Declan Murphy and Dr Renu Eapen in an interview of Prof Alberto Briganti from San Raffaele University in Milan.
-Click to listen to Podcast recorded 2nd April 2020.
+A/Prof Daniel Moon joins Prof Declan Murphy and Dr Renu Eapen in an interview of A/Prof Jim Porter from Seattle and Dr Nadine Haram from London to discuss a world first in remote teaching of robotic surgery Click to listen to Podcast recorded 9th July 2020.